Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 which the developer can transform the view of the users.
 The shaders can use its projection and its view matrix.
 Its resolution has to be initialized.
 It is (0,0) by default.
-Please check more info about the `Camera` class.
+Please check for more info about the `Camera` class.
 ```cpp
 static Camera mainCamera;
 ```